ChrstphrHll/npc_gen/students/Leja Talila.md

 ---
 ### Description
 - 3rd year Elf Sorcerer in Burk
-- curly grey hair that's put back in a long pony tail, Hazel eyes, and Fair skin
+- short wavy lighter blonde hair that's messy, Hazel eyes, and Fair skin
 - Is Upright and Monstrous, and has Prosperity as their ideal

 ### Organizations